j-berg-au/BOUNDLESS/content/Character Creation/Mages/Mage Talents.md

 As a Minor Action, you may reduce your HP by 1 and clear all Conditions and **Persistent Damage**.
 ##### Further Study
 You learn two additional **Spells** of your choice.
+##### Levitation
+When in combat, your body floats just above the ground.
+You become immune to any difficult or hazardous terrain that would require you to step on it to take effect (e.g. spikes along the ground, a puddle of acid, etc.).

+Additionally, you may increase your **EVASION** by 1.
 ##### Mana Sink
 While you have an amount of **Mana** less than or equal to three times your Tier, your *Basic Attack* deals an additional Td6 damage on a hit.
 ##### Rest the Aether